xiaoxianhjy/ms-agent/docs/en/Components/Workflow.md

+---
+slug: Workflow
+title: Workflow
+description: Ms-Agent Workflow
+---

 # Workflow

 MS-Agent supports workflow execution.
 Workflows are also configured by yaml files.
 Workflows are composed of different Agents to complete more complex tasks.
 Currently, MS-Agent's workflow supports two types of Agents:

-- LLMAgent: This Agent is introduced in [Basic Agent](./Basic%20Agent.md), which is a basic Agent loop that integrates LLM reasoning
+- LLMAgent: This Agent is introduced in [Basic Agent](./LLMAgent.md), which is a basic Agent loop that integrates LLM reasoning
 - CodeAgent: Contains only a run method, which is a pure code execution process that can provide custom code implementation

 ## ChainWorkFlow